 Hurricane Thanksgiving

-The History Of Hurricane Thanksgiving Day
+The History of Hurricane Thanksgiving Day

-Hurricane Thanksgiving Day actually has its roots in the rogation ceremonies that were popular during the 5th and 6th centuries in parts of Rome.
+Hurricane Thanksgiving Day has its roots in the rogation ceremonies that were popular during the 5th and 6th centuries in parts of Rome.
 The modern-day creation of this holiday can be directly attributed to 1726.

 Observing Hurricane Thanksgiving Day